solana-foundation/developer-content/content/guides/token-2022/transfer-fee.md

 ## Conclusion

-The `TransferFee` extension makes it much easier to handle transfer fees, integrating them at the protocol level.
-It offers a superior UX for users and dApp developers, opening up new possibilities and use cases.
+The `TransferFee` extension enables token creators to enforce fees on each transfer without requiring extra instructions or specialized programs.
+This approach ensures that fees are collected in the same currency as the transferred tokens, simplifying the transaction process.